Our Focus

 Read More

-Cardiol’s MAVERIC Program in recurrent pericarditis is comprised of the Phase II MAvERIC-Pilot study evaluating the tolerability, safety, and efficacy of CardiolRx™ in patients with recurrent pericarditis, the Phase II/III MAVERIC-2 trial evaluating the impact of CardiolRx™ in recurrent pericarditis patients following cessation of interleukin-1 blocker therapy, and the planned Phase III MAVERIC-3 trial designed to assess CardiolRx™ for the treatment of the broader population of pericarditis patients to prevent recurrence.
+Cardiol’s MAVERIC Program in recurrent pericarditis is comprised of the Phase II MAvERIC-Pilot study evaluating the tolerability, safety, and efficacy of CardiolRx™ in patients with recurrent pericarditis, and the Phase III MAVERIC trial evaluating the impact of CardiolRx™ in recurrent pericarditis patients following cessation of interleukin-1 blocker therapy.

 Myocarditis